wp-plugins/bbpress/readme.txt

 == Installation ==

-1. Don't install this, it isn't ready.
+1. We'd recommend not to install this, it isn't ready for prime time.
+1. If you choose to check it out, hopefully you're thinking of getting involved and helping out. :)

 == Frequently Asked Questions ==

 = Is this plugin ready? =
 1. No.
-1. Absolutely not.
-1. Uh uh.

 = Is this plugin stable? =
 Nope.
+But it will be.

 == Changelog ==

+= 0.2 =
+* Change location of files in includes.
+* Add helper functions from BuddyPress to help with loading bbPress inside WordPress

 = 0.1 =
 * Initial upload of files to WP plugin repository